🖥 Computers @NeuroPoly#

 Purpose

-Programming pulse sequences within the Siemens IDEA environment for VE11C (Prisma)
+Programming pulse sequences within the Siemens IDEA environment

 Model